maxchampoux/fx4biz-rest/README.md

 ### <a id="account_services"></a> Account Services ###

 There are two kinds of accounts with FX4BIZ.
-What we call `wallet` account, which is an account hold in the FX4BIZ books and `external bank` account, which is your own account in another bank or a third party recipient account.
+What we call `wallet` account, which is an account hold in the FX4BIZ books and `external bank` account, which can be either your own account in another bank or a third party recipient account.

 **As an example, a response for `GET /account/{account_id}/details` object looks like this:**
 ```js